Back to All Events

 Endometriosis & Pelvic Pain: Surgical Indications, Limits, and the Multidisciplinary Imperative

-Join Associate Professor Susan Evans with Clinical Professor Thierry Vancaillie and Dr Peta Wright of the complex landscape of endometriosis and pelvic pain management and the critical role of a multidisciplinary team in optimizing patient outcomes.
+Join Associate Professor Susan Evans with Clinical Professor Thierry Vancaillie and Dr Peta Wright to discuss the complex landscape of endometriosis and pelvic pain management and the critical role of a multidisciplinary team in optimizing patient outcomes.
+This is a further discussion following ABC Four Corners and the Scarred investigative journalist episode.

 Learning Outcomes: